hyosung11/Launch-School/Courses/journal.md

 10:38 Did "Testing Object Equality" with Laurent and I like our solution better than the LS one.

 11:01 Time to take a short break.
 No ping pong with Louis today as he's leaving town.

+14:40 It's been a slow study day.
+These OOP problems are challenging me in a different way.
+I need to get the kids soon.